Home » Diamonds » Channel vs. Prong Setting: 10 Differences

 Channel Set Diamond Ring

-But the channel set design can hold many shapes.
+Channel set designs can hold many shapes.
 The most popular is round, but you can also choose princess, oval, emerald, or cushion cut diamonds.

 In addition to a variety of shapes, the diamonds can be placed all the way around the ring or just on the half leading up to a center stone.